Edward Z. Yang

 GHC's runtime system is a complicated beast, its many lines of code spanning many different concerns.
 How does parallelism and concurrency work?
 How does the garbage collector work?
 How is lazy evaluation implemented?
 These are questions whose answers are scattered throughout the various literature that has come out of the GHC project over the years.
 We're working on a journal paper which ties all of this literature together, with the hopes that it will be useful for other designers of runtime systems for functional languages (and perhaps non-functional ones too).
 Here is a draft version of the paper

 - Edward Z. Yang, David Mazières.
-Space Limits for Haskell.
+Dynamic Space Limits for Haskell.
 In Proceedings of the 35th annual ACM SIGPLAN conference on Programming Language Design and Implementation.
-To appear.
+June 2014.

 - Deian Stefan, Pablo Buiras, Edward Z. Yang, Amit Levy, David Terei, Alejandro Russo and David Mazières.
 Eliminating Cache-Based Timing Attacks with Instruction-Based Scheduling.
 In Proceedings of the 18th European Symposium on Research in Computer Security (ESORICS 2013).
 September 2013.